-On June 14, 2019, the District and the Developer entered into an Amended and Restated Operation Funding Agreement, effective January 1, 2018, whereby the Developer agreed to advance funds to the District for operations and maintenance expense in an amount not to exceed \$215,000.
-On December 5, 2019, the District and the Developer entered into a First Amendment to Amended and Restated Operation Funding Agreement to increase the amount to be advanced by the Developer for years 2019 through 2021 to \$286,000.
-On August 10, 2020, the District and the Developer entered into a Second Amended and Restated Operation Funding Agreement to acknowledge a credit in the amount of \$110,282.46 as a payment to the amounts outstanding to the Developer under the agreement.
+On June 14, 2019, the District and Gateway Land Investment, LLC (the Developer) entered into an Amended and Restated Operation Funding Agreement (Developer OFA), effective January 1, 2018, whereby the Developer agreed to advance funds to the District for operations and maintenance expense in an amount not to exceed \$215,000.
+On December 5, 2019, the District and the Developer entered into a First Amendment to the Developer OFA to increase the amount to be advanced by the Developer for years 2019 through 2021 to \$286,000.
+On August 10, 2020, the District and the Developer entered into a Second Amendment to the Developer OFA to acknowledge a credit in the amount of \$110,282 as a payment to the amounts outstanding to the Developer under the Developer OFA.

-On October 3, 2022, the District and Confluence Builders, LLC ("Confluence") entered into an Operation Funding Agreement ("Confluence OFA"), effective January 1, 2022, whereby Confluence agreed to advance funds to the District for operations and maintenance expense not to exceed \$50,000.
+On October 3, 2022, the District and Confluence Builders, LLC (Confluence) entered into a 2022 Operation Funding Agreement (Confluence OFA), effective January 1, 2022, whereby Confluence agreed to advance funds to the District for operations and maintenance expense not to exceed \$50,000.
 Interest will accrue at the rate of 9% per annum.
-As part of this agreement, the District conveyed real property to Confluence valued at \$32,580.
-This amount will be credited to the District as a repayment of the Advances funded under this agreement.
-Priority of payment shall be to the previous Developer OFA outstanding principal and interest, and then to the outstanding principal and interest of the Confluence OFA.
+As part of the Confluence OFA, the District conveyed real property to Confluence valued at \$32,580.
+This amount will be credited to the District as a repayment of the Advances funded under this Confluence OFA Priority of payment shall be to the previous Developer OFA outstanding principal and interest, and then to the outstanding principal and interest of the Confluence OFA.
+On September 22, 2023, the District and Confluence entered into an Amendment to the Confluence OFA, to extend the term of the Confluence OFA through 2023.
+Obligation of the District to reimburse Confluence was also extended to December 31, 2053.